YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-SLEE[P_SPIN_COUNT]=integer*

-Changes the hexadecimal Mutex Sleep Spin Count that controls the number of times a process waiting on a shared resource (usually a database) suspends its activity after exhausting its Mutex Hard Spin Count and before enqeueing itself to be awakened by a process releasing the resource
+Changes the hexadecimal Mutex Sleep Spin Count that controls the number of times a process waiting on a shared resource (usually a database) suspends its activity after exhausting its Mutex Hard Spin Count and before enqeueing itself to be awakened by a process releasing the resource.

 Use only with: -FILEHEADER

 *-[NO]STD[NULLCOL]*

 Changes the collation of empty string ("NULL") subscripts for the database file.
 Although it is not the default, STDNULLCOLL is required with certain other characteristics, and highly recommended in any case.
 If you change this when there are existing "NULL" subscripts the results may be problematic.
-YottaDB/FIS recommends you establish this characteristic with GDE and load data with a consistent setting.
+YottaDB recommends you establish this characteristic with GDE and load data with a consistent setting.

 Use only with: -FILEHEADER